Skip to main content

 The identity document

 All sources merge into a single identity document — a clean markdown summary of your brand.
-You can read it any time at Brand → Identity, and edit it directly if Rheos got something wrong.
+Open Brands from the sidebar and select your brand.
+The identity document is right there to read or edit if Rheos got something wrong.

-Treat the identity doc like a living briefing.
+Treat the identity document like a living briefing.
 Re-read it every couple of months and tighten anything that’s drifted.

 Re-syncing sources